 Last Census - 1979

-Based on recent growth estimates, the 2013 population is 31,140,268 which is a significant increase from the figures quoted in 1979 that suggested 15.5 million people resided in the country.
-If that estimate is correct then Afghanistan would be the 40th most populous country in the world.
+Based on recent growth estimates, the 2014 population is 31,280,518 million, which is a significant increase from the figures quoted in 1979 that suggested 15.5 million people resided in the country.
+It is even a slight increase from the 2013 estimate of 31,140,268.
+If the current estimate is correct, then Afghanistan would be the 40th most populous country in the world.
 Around 10% of the population lives in the capital city Kabul.
-Kabul's 2013 population is estimated at just over 3 million, making it the only city in Afghanistan with a population greater than 400,000.
+Kabul's 2014 population is estimated at just over 3 million, making it the only city in Afghanistan with a population greater than 400,000.

 Afghanistan Population History